 This bag will replace your wheeled carry-on in a cinch.
 It packs the same, loads the same, but does not carry the same because you won’t lug it around.
 It will sit comfortably on your shoulders.
 You get lots of pockets to pack clothes, a laptop, tablet, phones, and other accessories like a pro.

 The main compartment has two 3D interior pockets.
-Everything will lay-flat in a suitcase style, and you will be able to separate clothes from shoes, toiletries, underwear, and even the dirty clothes during your trip.
+Everything will lay flat in a suitcase-style, and you will be able to separate clothes into different compartments.
+You can also keep your toiletries away from underwear and shoes.
 It is perhaps the most organized as it has features that you will actually use.

-Looking at the laptop suspension compartment, Minaal has made it be shock-absorbent.
-It ensures that your laptop will not arrive with a cracked screen when the backpack you put the pack on the floor.
-What’s more, the pocket is also size adjustable, so there is no room for a shifty laptop; thus, improving its security.
+Looking at the laptop suspension compartment, Minaal has made it shock-absorbent.
+It ensures that your laptop will not arrive with a cracked screen when you put the backpack on the floor.
+What’s more, the pocket is also size adjustable, which makes your laptop snug and secure.

-With the two, quick-access pockets, you have everything in handy.
-Instead of opening the front pocket for a notebook; it will be easier to access from the outside.
-Another aspect of organization is that it can transform into a briefcase carriage style which is genius for office travel.
+With the two quick-access pockets, you have everything in a handy place.
+Instead of opening the front pocket for a notebook, you can easily access it thanks to the quick-access pockets.
+Another aspect of organizing is that it can transform into a briefcase carriage style, which is genius for office travel.

 Minaal Carry-On 2.0 resonates more on quality and functionality than any bag you can get for the price.
-It boasts 600D nylon fabric construction which is both lightweight and sturdy.
-All the abrasion areas are complete with 1000D nylon augmentation meaning you can put it on the floor or push against tight spots without tearing through the bag.
+It boasts 600D nylon fabric construction, which is both lightweight and sturdy.
+All the abrasion areas are complete with 1000D nylon augmentation.
+The mentioned augmentation makes the backpack sturdy and resistant to friction.